 The Innovators – The Early Adopters – The Early Majority – The Late Majority – Laggards.
 All stages are explained in our article.

 What is the most efficient way to increase product adoption?

 A product adoption software saves your developers’ time and your budget and permits your team to follow the product adoption process stages.

 What metrics should I follow to measure the success of product adoption?

-Adoption rate of the product, time-to-first key action, percentage of the users that has reached the “aha!” moment.
+The adoption rate of the product, time-to-first key action, percentage of the users that have reached the “aha!” moment.